 1. Report the incident to Action Fraud

-2. Call and inform your IT provider
+2. Call and inform your IT support services

 3. Inform everyone who may have been affected both internally and externally to the company